bzbikowski/DuelMasters-game/README.md

 # DuelMaster-game

 My attempt to create game based on Duel Masters series.

-To run this app you simply run main.py file with Python3.
+Game is written with Python3 and Qt Framework.

+Debug mode (you don't need any internet connection to test application) is disabled by default.
+To turn it on pass an argument "--debug=True" when launching the "main.py" file.
 You also need to have installed PyQt5 on your Python interpreter.

 #### Todo things:
+* add information about the game
 * complete graveyard feature
 * complete logs system
 * refactor all views